Home Help for families Information & advice Family life, work & childcare Practical support for bereaved parents Help with funeral expenses

-Bear in mind that a funeral payment is only likely to meet some of the funeral costs.
-The gov.uk website has information on the types of funeral costs that can be met.
+Bear in mind that a Funeral Payment is likely to meet only some of the funeral costs.
+The gov.uk website has information on the types of funeral costs it can meet.
 More detailed information on the costs met, and of other potential sources of financial help, such as charitable trusts, is available from our freephone helpline.

-Scotland has its own system of funeral support payments that have replaced funeral expenses payments.
+Scotland has its own system of Funeral Support Payments, which have replaced Funeral Expenses Payments.

 In England, a Children’s Funeral Fund reimburses funeral directors and burial authorities for the burial or cremation fees of a child under 18, while also providing £300 towards the costs of a coffin, shroud or casket for that child.
 The fund is not means-tested, so it makes no difference what income or savings you have.